haroldjean01/shell-game-demo/README.md

 [x]displayResults function for displaying the updated state 3

-[x]reset function for resetting the styles that display the correct location 3 asdfas
+[x]reset function for resetting the styles that display the correct location 3